Delamere Forest Park: 01606 889792

 Take the second track on the right, just before the cottages on the left.

-At the next junction with the main track, turn sharply right towards the towers on top of the hill.
+At the next junction, turn left then sharply right towards the towers on top of the hill.

 Pass the towers and bear right as you head down the hill.